 CAMPUS ONLINE - THE FUTURE OF LEARNING

-AcadeMedia is the first educational business in Sweden.
+AcadeMedia is the largest privately owned educational business in Sweden.
 They operate throughout the entire educational chain, towards a wide array of audiences ranging from pre-schoolers to senior students.
 This results in a large amount of information that needs storing, preferably in one place to make life easier for teachers and students looking for digital resources.
 Bombayworks was tasked with creating a web-based and highly dynamic platform for AcadeMedias upper secondary school section.
 The result was Campus Online.

 The background for this project is that AcadeMedia lacked a proper platform that stored their digital resources, which were thus spread across the web.
 There was an idea for a virtual campus, and in order to make it a reality AcadeMedia invited several digital agencies to present their takes.
 Bombayworks won the pitch and the project took off in 2019.

 ONE PLATFORM, ENDLESS POSSIBILITIES